-These results are worrisome because many parents and caregivers may not recognize the signs and symptoms of influenza, and therefore may not seek out medical care.
-If you or your child develops symptoms, early intervention is so crucial.
+These results are worrisome because many parents and caregivers may not recognize the signs and symptoms of influenza.
+And therefore may not seek out medical care.
+So if you or your child develops symptoms, early intervention is so crucial.
 Common symptoms may include:

 - Body aches

 Emergency warning signs of the flu in children include, but are not limited to:

 - Fast breathing or trouble breathing

 - Bluish lips or face